d3x0r/train-speed-limiter/README.md

 Cargo Wagon max speeds are left un modified; this may limit trains more than they should.

 ## Changelog
+0.0.702
+   - fix compatibilty with RPS 0.1.4 so I don't REQUIRE update to that.
+   - add optional mod dependancies
+   - increase cargo-wagon and fluid-wagon max_speed

 0.0.701
   - rebalance rail modifiers so they're all less than 1
   - rebalance train performance for all rails being a penalty